satyanarayan-rao/BEE-102-2025-Assignment/README.md

 ### Fragment length frequency (1 mark) + rescaling (2 marks)

-You are given a file with each line indicating where a DNA fragment has mapped on the chromosome.
+You are given a file (see link below) with each line indicating where a DNA fragment has mapped on the chromosome.
 Your goal is to count individual fragment lengths, and then normalize it by the total count of all fragment lengths.
 Once you have the normalized count, you will plot that using plotting packages in Python.
 X-axis